Purdue-CS193/homework-0-harshitamasineni/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 # Harshita Masineni's First CS193 Homework
+My favorite things about CS193 are:
+- Good practice in order to develop skills
+- Great experience to learn new things
+- Fun way to be hands on

 ### Markdown